 When watering plants, particularly if you are watering them through the saucer, salt and lime from the fertiliser and the water itself may gather on the surface of the potting soil.
 Over time, these residues may remain on the potting soil, even when watering plants "from above" in the normal way.
 The residues can be recognised by their dry and crumbly texture.
 Deposits like these occur when the water and the nutrients it contains have been absorbed by the plant, but salt and lime from the water are left behind and build up in the potting soil.
 To restore the potting soil to a beautiful brown, you can simply remove the first few centimetres of soil that contains the mineral deposits and refill the pot with fresh potting soil.
-Make sure to only fill the pot up to two centimetres from the top, otherwise water and potting soil may overspill out of the pot when you water the plants.
-However, if the white layer is fuzzy and has a musty odour, you need to act quickly.
-Not only does the mould look unsightly, but in some circumstances, it can put your plants and even your own health at risk.
+Make sure to only fill the pot up to two centimetres from the lip, otherwise water and potting soil may slosh out of the pot when you water the plants.
+On the other hand, if the white layer is fuzzy and has a musty smell, you need to act fast.
+Not only does the mould look unsightly, in some circumstances, it can put your plants and, more importantly, your own health at risk.

 When outside, take the plant out of its pot and remove as much of the affected soil as possible.
 Break off the old soil from the edge, or shake the root ball carefully until the roots are visible.
 If your plants do not have a specific root pruning schedule, you can also prune the roots at this point to stimulate growth.
 The rule of thumb when pruning roots and repotting is to reduce the root ball to approximately one third of its original size.